Home Food Science The Green Potato and Toxic Solanine FAQ

 Does a green color on a potato mean the potato is not ripe?

 The green color that sometimes forms on potatoes has nothing to do with whether the potato is ripe.
 There is no such thing as an unripe potato.
-When harvesting potatoes, some of the spuds are sometimes found exposed to the sunlight when hey should be under the soil.
+When harvesting potatoes, some of the spuds are sometimes found exposed to the sunlight when they should be under the soil.
 These potatoes may be green due to the sunlight exposure.
 But this phenomenon has led to the myth that green potatoes are potatoes that have been harvested too soon and are unripe.
 This is also the origin of the term ‘sunburned potato.’

 How often do people get solanine poisoning from potatoes?

-We do not have exact information on the rate of solanine poisoning in humans but it is extremely rare relative to the amount of potatoes consumed worldwide.
+We do not have exact information on the rate of solanine poisoning in humans, but it is extremely rare relative to the amount of potatoes consumed worldwide.
 This is because you must consume a large amount of compromised potato to be in danger from the toxin.
 It is possible for sub-acute toxicity to occur, which can cause some gastrointestinal symptoms like nausea or diarrhea.

 Why is solanine toxic to humans?